DICE-UNC/jargon/README.md

 Fixed open flags on WRITE and WRITE_TRUNCATE in output stream code to fire postProcForPut policy enforcement point.
 This also required an iRODS fix 4.1.6+

+###  Jargon breaking GSI by zapping list of CAs #137

+Added check of empty CA since the default value of the certificateAuthority in GSIIRODSAccount is blank versus null.
+User submitted patch.

 ### Misc

 Lots of small fixes, pull requests, iRODS compatability tests and fixes through work with consortium